How Do I Search In Google Sheets

 Using the Search Bar

 The most straightforward way to search in Google Sheets is by using the search bar located at the top of the spreadsheet.
 Simply type the term you’re looking for into the search bar, and Google Sheets will highlight all matching cells.
-(See Also: How To Find Variance In Google Sheets)
+(See Also: How To Change Color Of Column In Google Sheets)

 Here are some tips for using the search bar effectively: